Skip to navigation Skip to content

 For applications from a representative or an overseas authority, check the details carefully.
 Some applications from overseas third parties acting as a representative may incorrectly appear to be from an overseas authority.

-If the application is written in a language other than English, check if it has been translated.
+If the application is in a language other than English, check if it has been translated.
 If there is:

 2